Documentation Sections

 Why Your WordPress Analytics Are Lying to You

-If your site runs behind Cloudflare, WP Rocket, or any caching plugin, server-side analytics see only the 5–20% of requests that reach PHP.
-The other 80–95% are served directly from cache and never counted.
+If your site runs behind Cloudflare, WP Rocket, or any caching plugin, server-side analytics see only the 5 to 20% of requests that reach PHP.
+The other 80 to 95% are served directly from cache and never counted.
 CloudScale fixes this with a JavaScript beacon that fires after the browser loads the page, regardless of where the HTML came from.
 Every real visit is counted.

 | Feature | Google Analytics | Jetpack Stats | Server-side counters | CloudScale |